-TRAINING ABOUT SLAVERY AND HUMAN TRAFFICKING AVAILABLE TO STAFF

-The Company also reflects its commitment to respecting human rights as a fundamental principle in our operations, reinforced through training.
-Throughout 2021, computer based human rights awareness training was available to Company employees, including professionals in the Procurement function, to improve their understanding of human rights issues and awareness of potential human rights risks.
+TRAINING ABOUT SLAVERY AND HUMAN TRAFFICKING AVAILABLE TO STAFF our operations, reinforced through training.
+Throughout 2022, computer based human rights awareness training was available to Company employees, including professionals in the Procurement function, to build understanding of human rights issues and an awareness of potential human rights risks.